ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 An annotation is used to mark method is a exception handler.

 ### Supported return values of BotExceptionHandler
-- `String` - the text will be reply to user make a request
+- `String` - the text will be replied to user make a request
 - `BotApiMethod` - it will be excuted automatically

 ## CallbackQuerySubscriber